webplatform/docs/css/properties/white-space/index.md

 p {
   background-color: #ddd;
 }
 |LiveURL=http://code.webplatform.org/gist/7284477
 }}
 }}
 {{Notes_Section
-|Notes====Remarks===
-Whitespace, such as line breaks, spaces, and tabs, is collapsed by default in HTML documents.
+|Notes=Whitespace, such as line breaks, spaces, and tabs, is collapsed by default in HTML documents.
 You can use the nonbreaking space entity <code>(&amp;nbsp;)</code> to add extra spaces to an object when the '''white-space''' property is set to '''normal''' or '''nowrap'''.
 You can add extra line breaks using the '''br''' element.
-This property affects content you access through the Document Object Model (DOM) the same way it affects the way Windows Internet Explorer displays the content.
-Still in Internet Explorer 6, this property applies to the [[css/cssom/currentStyle|'''currentStyle''']] element.
-The '''pre''' value of this property is now supported.
-Windows Internet Explorer 8.
-The '''pre-line''' and '''pre-wrap''' values are used to control sequences of whitespace.
-A value of '''pre-line''' instructs Windows Internet Explorer to combine multiple line breaks into a single line, whereas '''pre-wrap''' wraps each newline onto a separate line.
-Inside a '''pre''' block, lines breaks occur at newlines in the source, at occurrences of "\A" in generated content ([[css/selectors/pseudo-elements/::before|'''::before''']] and [[css/selectors/pseudo-elements/::after|'''::after''']]), and as necessary to fill line boxes.
-|Import_Notes====Syntax===
-<code>'''white-space: '''normal '''{{!}}''' pre '''{{!}}''' nowrap '''{{!}}''' pre-wrap '''{{!}}''' pre-line</code>
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification